HelikarLab/ccNetViz/README.md

   onLoad: function(){},	//called when graph loaded getNodesCount(){},	//callback to use if you want to force nodes count into this library (used to calculate curve excentricity and other built in options), expecting number as return value getEdgesCount(){},		//callback to use if you want to force edges count into this library (used to calculate curve excentricity and other built in options), expecting number as return value
-  onDrag: function(viewport){}, //drag event, disable original evet in case of return false
+  onDrag: function(viewport){}, //drag event, disable original event in case of return false
-  onZoom: function(viewport){}, //zoom event, disable original evet in case of return false
+  onZoom: function(viewport){}, //zoom event, disable original event in case of return false
   onClick: function(){},	//called on click on graph
   onDblClick: function(){},	//called on double click on graph }